Most Common Home Buyer Questions

 - Buyer’s Agency – An exclusive buyer’s agency whose only interest is getting clients the lowest price and best terms available.
 They understand the importance of referrals and repeat business, which can only come from satisfied clients.

-- Single Agency – Agents represent either the buyer or seller, as long as two agents don’t work on opposite sides of the same sale.
+- Single Agency – Agents represent either the buyer or seller as long as two agents don’t work on opposite sides of the same sale.

-What is an “Exclusive Buyer’s agent?”
+What is a “Dedicated Buyer’s Agent?”

-So, that other real estate agent I found does not represent me?
+So, does that other real estate agent I found not represent me?

 Not in the least.
 Any agent can help you find a home that matches your budget and needs.
-But only an exclusive buyer’s agent will work directly for you and take your best interests to heart.
+But only a dedicated buyer’s agent will work directly for you and take your best interests to heart.
 By contrast, non-exclusive agents are bound by local and federal codes and real estate license laws to meet the seller’s needs first and foremost.
 Not many buyers know this, so many feel cheated once a deal closes.

 What are the responsibilities of a buyer’s agent?